fredeil/INF-1101/INF1101-fei003-a2/report.md

 ![Term](./assets/term.png)
 A term is an opening parenthesis `"("` followed by a `query` followed by a closing parenthesis `")"`, or a `word`.

-The syntax diagrams are a graphical alternative to the BNF and they describes the possible paths between two points by going through other nonterminal and terminals (terminals are round, nonterminals squared).
+The syntax diagrams are a graphical alternative to the BNF, they describe the possible paths between two points by going through other nonterminal and terminals (terminals being round, nonterminals squared).

 ### 1.2 Indexing
+Indexing in itself is the process of *collecting*, *storing* and *parsing* data for facilitating information retrieval.
+The purpose of this is to optimize speed and performance when trying to find relevant data for a given search query <sup id="a3">[[3]](#f3)</sup>.

-<sup id="a2">[[2]](#f1)</sup> defines an abstract data type (ADT) as a data type whos operations are accessible through an interface, and has its implementation hidden from the client (a program that uses an ADT).
+<sup id="a2">[[2]](#f2)</sup> defines an abstract data type (ADT) as a data type whos operations are accessible through an interface, and has its implementation hidden from the client (a program that uses an ADT).
 This means that the same set of operations can have several different implementations, and clients can safely switch betweeen implementations without breaking existing code (as long as the contract of the interface is held).

-For implementing an index ADT, an interface that described the operations with its return types was pre-defined in the precode.

-Indexing in itself is the process of *collecting*, *storing* and *parsing* data for facilitating information retrieval.
-The purpose of this is to optimize speed and performance when trying to find relevant data for a given search query <sup id="a3">[[3]](#f1)</sup>.

 ## 3. Implementation